Lead Poisoning and Exposures FAQ

 Which children should tested or screened for lead?

 Parents concerned about lead exposure should ask your child's doctor about blood lead testing.
-Generally, young children should get a lead screening test around ages 1 and 2 if they meet any of the three criteria below.
+Generally, children should get a lead screening test if they are enrolled in Medicaid, live in a high-risk zip code, or have another risk factor identified on a screening questionnaire.
+Testing should occur around ages 1 and 2 years.
 If your child is 3, 4, or 5 years old, they may need a lead test if they have not already had one.

 How can I protect my child from lead?